 In accordance with the HUD Reform Act of 1989, any project for which assistance is received in any form from HUD must comply with the Subsidy Layering Guidelines (RSLGs).
-For those projects which combine HOME and other governmental subsides, SDHDA must perform a subsidy layering review in accordance with SDHDA HOME Subsidy Layering Policy, which incorporates the cost allocation requirements stated in HUD CPD Notice 15-11, dated December 22, 2015.
+For those projects which combine HOME, Housing Trust Funds (HTF), and any other governmental subsides, SDHDA must perform a subsidy layering review in accordance with SDHDA HOME and HTF Subsidy Layering Policy, which incorporates the cost allocation requirements stated in HUD

+CPD Notice 15-11, dated December 22, 2015.
 A copy of this policy and notice is available from SDHDA upon request.